ni/measurement-plugin-labview/docs/README.md

 Note:

 - Additional info could be found in the to-do sections in the code, this can be viewed using `Bookmark Manager` - You can open it from LabVIEW → `View` → `Bookmark Manager`.
 In this window, you can find the bookmark term `#MeasurementToDo`, double-clicking on the items will take you to all the VIs where changes can be done to create a measurement.
-- Scalar Datatypes and DoubleArray are supported.
+- Scalars(int, double, uint, sint, string, boolean) and DoubleArray are the supported datatypes for the `Configuration` and `Output` parameters of the measurement.

 ---